FVNRLS/libft/README.md

 <br>**IMPORTANT:**

-The additional functions are stored under the folder 'additional_functions' and don't belong to the actual 42 project.
+Additional functions are stored under the folder 'additional_functions' and don't belong to the actual 42 project.